Comparisons13 min read

 Windscribe

-Look, Windscribe attracts a more technically curious crowd.
+Windscribe attracts a more technically curious crowd.
 The app has more configuration options than most users will ever need, but if you like tweaking things, you'll feel right at home.
-If you just want to click "connect" and move on with your life, it might feel like a lot.
+But if you just want to click "connect" and move on, it might feel like information overload.

 Key Features

 R.O.B.E.R.T.
-This is Windscribe's customizable DNS-based blocker.
-You can block ads, malware, social media trackers, gambling sites — whatever fits your needs — and it works across all plans including the free tier.
-It's more flexible than ProtonVPN's NetShield, and the fact that it's available for free users is a genuinely big deal.
+This customizable DNS-based blocker lets you block ads, malware, social media trackers, gambling sites — whatever fits your situation — and it works on all plans including free.
+It's more flexible than ProtonVPN's NetShield, and the fact that free users get it is a genuinely big deal.

 Stealth Protocol.
-Windscribe has a proprietary protocol specifically designed to bypass VPN blocking.
-It's incredibly useful if you're traveling to countries that restrict VPN use (China, UAE, Russia).
-ProtonVPN has stealth functionality too, but Windscribe's implementation is well-regarded and easy to enable — we're talking a single toggle, not a config file adventure.
+Windscribe built this proprietary protocol specifically to bypass VPN blocking.
+It's incredibly useful if you're traveling to countries that restrict VPN use like China, UAE, or Russia.
+ProtonVPN has stealth functionality too, but Windscribe's version is well-regarded and easy to enable — just a single toggle, not a configuration file adventure.

 Build-a-Plan.
-This is unique to Windscribe — you can buy individual server locations for $1/month each rather than committing to a full subscription.
-Ideal if you only need servers in 2-3 specific countries and don't want to pay for 69 countries you'll never use.
+This is unique to Windscribe — you can buy individual server locations for $1/month each instead of committing to a full subscription.
+If you only need servers in 2-3 specific countries and don't want to pay for 69 you'll never touch, this is clever.

 Unlimited devices.
-Unlike most VPNs that cap you at 5-10 simultaneous connections, Windscribe lets you connect as many devices as you want at once.
-If you're managing a household or a small team, this is a genuinely big deal that saves real money.
+Most VPNs cap you at 5-10 simultaneous connections.
+Windscribe lets you connect as many devices as you want at once.
+If you're managing a household or a small team, that's a genuinely big deal that saves real money.

 Best For